What should News Futures

 How It Works

-The primary Steward is responsible for coordinating contributors, with hands-on support from a dedicated NF staff member throughout the cycle.
+The primary Steward is responsible for coordinating contributors, with hands-on support from a dedicated News Futures staff member throughout the cycle.
 Groups operate with regular check-ins, clear deliverables, and a monthly or bi-monthly payment cadence.
 We’re limiting this cycle to fewer than five groups to ensure each one gets the support it deserves.

 Funding & Support